robertgrubbs00/robertgrubbs00.github.io/index.md

 ### Sports

 I am an avid sports fan.
 My favorite team to watch is the Atlanta Braves.
 I also enjoy going to Charlotte Hornets games every now and then.
 When I was younger, I used to watch lots of NASCAR.
+Now that my favorite driver, Matt Kenseth, has retired I watch to race to enjoy it instead of cheering on my dirver.

 ## Contact Me
 ragrubbs18@catawba.edu